SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

 id: collect-logs-azure-blob-storage
 title: Collect Logs from Azure Blob Storage
 sidebar_label: Collecting Logs
-description: Instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to an HTTP source on an hosted collector in Sumo Logic.
+description: Instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to a HTTP source on a hosted collector in Sumo Logic.
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::sumo
-This section has instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to an HTTP source on an hosted collector in Sumo Logic.
+This section has instructions for configuring a pipeline for shipping logs available from Azure Blob Storage to an Event Hub, on to an Azure Function, and finally to a HTTP source on a hosted collector in Sumo Logic.
 :::

 ## Requirements